-On 20 November 2018, the IMI and its founding members held their kick-off event at the University of Lausanne that brought together media professionals, researchers and students from across the Initiative with a wider community committed to the future of the media sector.
+On 20 November 2018, the IMI and its founding members held their kick-off event at the University of Lausanne that brought together approximately 70 people including media professionals, researchers and students from across the Initiative with a wider community committed to the future of the media sector.

 View more photos on the EPFL Media Library

 Rector of UNIGE and Chairman of the IMI Board as the Triangle Azur representative

 - 17h10: Presentation of the IMI – Mounir Krichane

 Director of the IMI

 - 17h25: Unlocking Meaningful Innovation – Clare Cook